Gomsur/Hangman/README.md

 - The code was tested through [pep8ci](https://pep8ci.herokuapp.com/#) where a couple of problems showed up.

 ### Manual Testing
+- When you choose a category, the only words that are allowed to use are A, F and C.
+If a user enters any other letters, the game should not start as it requires a category to be chosen.

+- When a user guesses a word that have already been guessed, the player should not lose a life.

 ### Bugs
+- Line 63 have a bug where I need to have a space after the letter for the logo to look good without errors.

+- Line 271 have the same bug as mentioned above and needs a space after to be shown correctly.

+- Invalid escape sequence, this error is due to my logos and cant be fixed.

 ## Technologies
 ### Languages
+- Everything is made out of Python, except the README file

 ### Developing eviroment
+- [GitHub]
+- [Heroku]

 ### Packages
+- [pep8ci] for code validation & errors

 ### Other
+- [patrojk] Used for logo design

 ## Deployment